How Dictation Works

 Hey, I wanted to follow up on our meeting from yesterday.
 I think the project timeline looks good, but we might need to push the design review back a week.

 TalkTone adds an extra layer after AI Polish.
-If you have Pro, your text is rewritten to match a selected writing style (Professional, Casual, Academic, etc.).
-Upgrade now →
+If you have Pro, your text is rewritten to match a selected writing style (Professional, Casual, Academic, etc.) with your chosen formatting and intensity.
+Learn about TalkTone

 Stage 4: Paste